Living with dogs improves children's emotional growth.

 - Children's self-image

-- Children's interaction with adults
+- Interaction of children with adults

 - Expression of feelings